jclo/es6lib/README.md

       |_ .eslintignore        // Files to be ignored by ESLint,
       |_ .eslintrc            // A Configuration file for the ESLint linter tool (if you use it),
       |_ .gitignore           // Files that Git must ignore (if you use git),
+      |_ .npmignore           // Files that are ignored by npm publish,
       |_ .travis.yml          // A configuration file for Travis CI (if you use it),
       |_ .CHANGELOG.md        // The changes between your different versions,
       |_ .gulpfile.js         // The main Gulp task,